Sage College of Albany: History

-In 1949 Russell Sage College for women in Troy, NY, opened a coeducational Albany Division.
-Intended to serve the large number of veterans returning from World War II, state government workers, and others seeking an education related to workplace needs, the Albany Division offered associate, bachelor's and master's degrees in an evening schedule to an audience of working adults.
+In 1949 Russell Sage College for women in Troy, New York, opened a coeducational Albany Division.
+Intended to serve the large number of veterans returning from World War II, state government workers, and others seeking an education related to workplace needs, the Russell Sage College Albany Division offered associate, bachelor's, and master's degrees in an evening schedule to an audience of working adults.
 The first classes were offered in buildings located in downtown Albany.

 President Lewis Froman received approval in 1957 to establish a "private junior college" operating on a daytime schedule in the same buildings.
-In the summer of 1959, the College purchased a portion site of the Albany Home for Children (later Parson's Child and Family Center, now Northern Rivers Family Center) at New Scotland and Academy Road and a year later the entire Albany Division moved to the new campus, continuing to coexist in the same buildings in daytime and evening schedules.
-In 1962, the Junior College of Albany received its own degree-granting power, and henceforth all associate degrees (day and evening) were awarded through JCA.
+In the summer of 1959, the college purchased a portion site of the Albany Home for Children (later Parson's Child and Family Center, now Northern Rivers Family Center) at New Scotland and Academy Roads.
+A year later, the entire Albany Division moved to the new campus, continuing to coexist in the same buildings with daytime and evening schedules.
+In 1962, the Junior College of Albany received its own degree-granting power, and subsequently, associate degrees were awarded through JCA.

-During the 1970s, art and design became signature programs for JCA and earned NASAD accreditation.
+During the 1970s, art and design became the signature programs for JCA and earned NASAD accreditation.
 For many years, the evening division continued to offer bachelor's and master's degrees under the charter of Russell Sage College.
-During the 1980s, the umbrella institution began to be known as The Sage Colleges, the two-year college as Sage Junior College of Albany, and the evening division as the Sage Evening College and Sage Graduate School.
+During the 1980s, the umbrella institution began to be known as The Sage Colleges.
+The two-year college was called Sage Junior College of Albany and the evening division was called the Sage Evening College and Sage Graduate School.
 In 1995, these names were formalized and the Sage Graduate School received separate degree-granting powers.

-In 2001, responding to the wishes of SJCA students to remain at Sage for four years, the rising credentials needed for entry-level professional positions, and the emerging workplace needs of the 21st century, Sage Junior College of Albany and Sage Evening College were replaced by a single four-year entity, Sage College of Albany.
+Responding to the wishes of SJCA students to remain at Sage for four years, the rising credentials needed for entry-level professional positions, and the emerging workplace needs of the 21st century, Sage Junior College of Albany and Sage Evening College were replaced by a single four-year entity, Sage College of Albany in 2001.

-Due to declining enrollment and a high amount of debt, The Sage Colleges board of directors voted unanimously in March 2019 to merge the three colleges under the name Russell Sage College.
+Due to declining enrollment and a high debt load, Sage College's board of directors voted unanimously in March 2019 to merge the three colleges under the name Russell Sage College.
 SCA became Russell Sage's Albany campus beginning in the fall of 2020.